the-riviera-kid/apprentice-warmup/README.md

    * Save the snowflake as a PPM file; i.e. the color version of PGM https://en.wikipedia.org/wiki/Netpbm
    * Look up 'cellular automata'.
 Do you see any famous examples you recognize?
 Do you see similarities between that and the snowflakes?
 Could you generalize your program to produce both?

+8. *MEDIUM* In the `football_scores` module in this repository, you'll find a `get_league_table` function.
+Unit test it thoroughly.
+If there are bugs, fix them.
+Once it's correct, refactor it to make it clearer.

 8. *HARD* Write a Connect 4 game!